-How will I receive my summative evaluation?
+How will I receive my summative appraisal?

-Teachers will engage in a conference prior to the end of the school year with their evaluator in which the Summative performance evaluation is shared.
-In addition, the performance evaluation scores will be available in Cornerstone, Dallas ISD's online performance management system.
+Teachers will engage in a conference prior to the end of the school year with their appraiser in which the summative appraisal is shared.
+In addition, the summative appraisal scores will be available in Cornerstone, Dallas ISD's online performance management system.

-Do all my spots need to be conducted before I can receive my summative evaluation?
+Do all my spots need to be conducted before I can receive my summative appraisal?

-Evaluators may determine the summative performance evaluation score and hold the summative conference after half of the minimum number of spot observations and the extended observation have been conducted.
-This flexibility is to provide evaluators sufficient time to complete summative performance evaluations before the close of the school year.
+Appraisers may determine the summative appraisal score and hold the summative appraisal conference after half of the minimum number of spot observations and the extended observation have been conducted.
+This flexibility is to provide appraisers sufficient time to complete summative appraisal before the close of the school year.

-Exception: For experienced, new-to-Dallas ISD teachers opting into the Distinguished Teacher Review in their first year with the district, a minimum of four spot observations and the extended observation must be conducted before the Summative evaluation and conference are held.
+Exception: For experienced, new-to-Dallas ISD teachers opting into the Distinguished Teacher Review in their first year with the district, a minimum of two spot observations and the extended observation must be conducted before the Summative appraisal and summative appraisal conference are held.
 This is a DTR requirement in order to allow time for applicants to go undergo the DTR process.

-How will evaluators be held accountable for accurately assessing teacher performance?
+How will appraisers be held accountable for accurately assessing teacher performance?

-TEI requires principals and assistant principals (the evaluators) to complete an annual certification process.
+TEI requires principals and assistant principals (the appraisers) to complete an annual certification process.
 The process includes demonstrating accurate scoring through video-based calibration exercises, passing an assessment on the TEI system, and engaging in supervised coaching and feedback field experiences before being able to formally evaluate teachers.